Olorunshogo/Italian-recipes/README.md

 # An Italian Recipe making website

 ## Description
-This is a website that allows a user to browse through italian recipes.
-The user would be able to create, add, edit and delete a recipe from their account as they deem fit and also, the user can add recipes from the collection of recipes available on the website.
-Additionally, there is a community of italian food lovers that the user can join to discuss their love for italian foods.
+This website enables users to explore a variety of Italian recipes.
+Users have the flexibility to create, modify, and remove recipes from their account, and they can also contribute recipes from the site's collection.
+Moreover, users can engage with a community of fellow Italian food enthusiasts to share and discuss their passion for Italian cuisine.

 This website is made using the following tech stack:
     1. **HTML**.
     2. **CSS**.
     3. **JavaScript**.

-Some of the challenges I faced was designing this website.
-Along the way, I had to restructure a lot of my code to accomodate some changes that had to be made.
-Especially, when I was trying to make it responsive.
-Based on reviews so far, I believe it's pretty much a good design but I think I would prefer to work with a designer on any future project while I get better at web designs.
+I encountered several hurdles while developing this website, particularly during the design phase.
+I found myself restructuring a significant portion of my code to adapt to necessary adjustments, particularly when optimizing for responsiveness.
+While initial reviews have made me believe it is a good design, I think I would prefer to work with a designer on any future project while I get better at web designs.

 I would like to make all form and input fields to submit and be functional.
 And also, make the subscribe button prompt a modal of a form to subscribe to newsletters.